ZilongJas/THM-Notes/nmap.md

     - open/filtered ports: no response
     - closed ports: respond with RST
     - more detectable
+- NULL, FIN, Xmas scans are used to evade firewall but most modern systems are not effective against, windows may respond to it with RST flag
 - `O` detect target operating system
 - `sV` detect version of services
 - `v` verbose, more info, add more v's for more info